Cost$1,465 per credit (resident), $2,267 per credit (nonresident)

 DepartmentInstitute for Health Informatics

-The MS program is for both health professionals and nonhealth professionals who are interested in seeking additional training in health informatics.
+This MS program is for health professionals and non-health professionals who are interested in additional training in health informatics.
 The curriculum consists of 36 credits.
-Students take a sequence of core health informatics and biostatistics courses and then finish their degree with a master's thesis or additional coursework.
+Students take a sequence of core health informatics and biostatistics courses and complete their degrees with a master's thesis or additional coursework.
 MS students have an average graduation time of 2.3 years or 7 semesters.

 This program requires 18 to 24 major credits and 7 to 13 credits outside the major.
-Here is a sampling of courses you might take.
+Here is a sample of courses you might take:

 The entire health care system is based on interactions between providers, their patients, and their patients' documentation in clinical records.
-The health care industry is working hard to convert these records into computer-based information systems so that processes can be performed with a greater effectiveness and efficiency.
-Better information systems would solve a variety of problems, from concerns for patient safety to controlling the costs of care.
+The health care industry is working to convert these records into computer-based information systems so that processes may be performed with a greater effectiveness and efficiency.
+Better information systems would solve a variety of problems, from concerns about patient safety to controlling the costs of care.

-Because of the large number of companies with a health care emphasis, there are numerous local employment opportunities within health informatics.
-Over 150 software companies listed on MBBNet, Minnesota’s virtual biomedical and bioscience community, employ personnel who have training in health informatics, and the need is expected only to grow.
+Because of the large number of companies who have a health care emphasis, there are numerous local employment opportunities within health informatics.
+More than 150 software companies listed on MBBNet, Minnesota’s virtual biomedical and bioscience community, employ personnel who have training in health informatics, and this need is expected to grow.

 According to the Health Information Management Systems Society's (HIMSS) annual compensation survey, the annual median income of health informatics professionals was $90,000 in 2015.